List of content you will read in this article:

-Nano is the most basic text editor for Linux, which is based on the command line.
+Nano is the most basic text editor for Linux based on the command line.
 It has all of the standard text editor features, such as syntax highlighting, several buffers, scan and substitutes with regular expression support, correcting typos, and UTF-8 encoding.
 Now you will find the delete line command in nano/nano delete all command with examples.

 You may sometimes need to delete certain lines from your text while you are working on it.
 Nano does have certain shortcuts to make your task easy.
-Using the shortcut key provided in this tutorial, you can easily delete a line in nano.
+You can easily delete a line in nano using the shortcut key provided in this tutorial.

 - First, you need to press CTRL + Shift + 6 to mark the start of your block